Our Thailand holidays

 When it comes to wildlife in Thailand, one animal above all comes to mind – the elephant.
 Tragically, elephant cruelty is practically a business in Thailand, and if you’re riding one on a trekking tour then in all likelihood the animal has been mistreated to ensure obedience.
 If you would like to see elephants in Thailand, then sanctuaries are always best – there are thousands of rescued elephants saved from the tourism or logging industries.
 But sadly, even then what counts as a sanctuary varies widely.
 Do your research beforehand and don’t be afraid to pester your tour operator with questions.

-Types of holidays & vacations in Thailand
+Types of tours & holidays in Thailand

 Escape the well-worn backpacker trail with genuine Thailand adventure holidays ranging from wilderness hikes and overnighting with hill tribes to river rafting and epic overland trips.
 For those who prefer to leave behind the logistics and language barriers, small group holidays let you enjoy the ride with a ready-made friendship group.
 They’re definitely a good option for cross-border trips.
 If you’d like to mix up your itinerary, perhaps adding a cookery class in Chiang Mai or a few days on the beach after spending a week trekking between hill tribes in the north, then tailor made holidays give you that flexibility.